yhzhang0128/egos-2000/references/USAGES.md

 ## Step4: Connect with egos-2000

 1. Press the `program` red button on the left-top corner of the Arty board
+2. To restart, press the `reset` red button on the right-top corner
-2. For Linux users, type in your shell
+3. For Linux users, type in your shell
 ```shell
 > sudo chmod 666 /dev/ttyUSB1
 > screen /dev/ttyUSB1 115200